blueslow/ansible_tutorial/README.md

     ansible all -m apt -a update_cache=true --become --ask-become-pass # works

-Check /var/log/apt on a apointed server
+Check /var/log/apt on a apointed server.
+To install packages:

-Install packages
     ansible all -m apt -a name=vim-nox --become --ask-become-pass
     ansible all -m apt -a name=tmux --become --ask-become-pass